zipkinlab/ButterflyCountsOutreach/README.md

 [scripts](/scripts): in this subdirectory, there is a script named modelOutreachButterflCounts.R that can be run from source if the user has the proper permissions to read in a google sheet to their R console.

 [documents](/documents): in this subdirectory, there are associated documents that are useful for preparing for the outreach event.
 The directory includes:
-	-ButterfliesCountPoster.pdf; which is a printable poster to have on the table (link to canva page here https://www.canva.com/design/DAGffPwHTMo/dymX0G_X5p_QO9WgvPv2tQ/edit)
+	-ButterfliesCountPoster.pdf; which is a printable poster to have on the table [(Link to poster on Canva)](https://www.canva.com/design/DAGffPwHTMo/dymX0G_X5p_QO9WgvPv2tQ/edit)
 	- ButterfliesCountPoster.png; same poster but saved as a png -GMSD_ButterfliesCount_LessonPlan.docx; lesson plan with overall learning objectives, lesson plan, and set-up instructions -GMSD_dataSheet.docx; sheet to print with multiple copies for students to sign-in and document how long they spend searching for butterflies